SkylineCommunications/dataminer-docs/connector-help/connector_help/Globo_MCR_Manager.md

 ## Notes

-This Manager driver is used together with a Visio file, Automation scripts and the Resource Manager Module.
+This Manager connector is used together with a Visio file, Automation scripts and the Resource Manager Module.
 Please contact your TAM if you need more information about any of these items.